Chantal Akerman: Early work and influences

-Akerman said that, at the age of 15, after viewing Jean-Luc Godard's Pierrot le fou (1965), she decided, that same night, to become a filmmaker.
-In 1971, Akerman's first short film, Saute ma ville, premiered at the International Short Film Festival Oberhausen.
-That year, she moved to New York City, where she remained until 1972.
+At age 15, Akerman's viewing of Jean-Luc Godard's Pierrot le fou (1965) inspired her to become a filmmaker.
+Akerman's first short film, Saute ma ville (1968), premiered at the International Short Film Festival Oberhausen in 1971.
+That year, she moved to New York City, where she would stay until 1972.
+She considered her time there to be a formative experience, becoming exposed to the works of Andy Warhol, Jonas Mekas, and Michael Snow, with the latter's film La région centrale leading to her view of "time as the most important thing in film."
+Also during this period, she would begin her long collaboration with cinematographer Babette Mangolte.

-At Anthology Film Archives in New York, Akerman was impressed with the work of Stan Brakhage, Jonas Mekas, Michael Snow, Yvonne Rainer, and Andy Warhol.
+Her first feature film, the documentary Hotel Monterey (1972), along with the short films La Chambre 1 and La Chambre 2, use long takes and structuralist techniques that would become trademarks of her style.

 Critical recognition

-Her first feature film, Hotel Monterey (1972), and subsequent short films La Chambre 1 and La Chambre 2 reveal the influence of structural filmmaking through these films' usage of long takes.
-These protracted shots serve to oscillate images between abstraction and figuration.
-Akerman's films from this period also signify the start of her collaboration with cinematographer Babette Mangolte.

-In 1973 Akerman returned to Belgium, and in 1974 she received critical recognition for her feature Je, Tu, Il, Elle (I, You, He, She).
-Feminist and queer film scholar B. Ruby Rich noted that Je Tu Il Elle can be seen as a "cinematic Rosetta Stone of female sexuality".
+Akerman then returned to Belgium, and in 1974 received critical recognition for her first fiction feature Je, Tu, Il, Elle (I, You, He, She), notable for its depiction of women's sexuality, a theme which would appear again in several of her films.
+Feminist and queer film scholar B. Ruby Rich believed that Je Tu Il Elle can be seen as a "cinematic Rosetta Stone of female sexuality".

-Akerman's most significant film, Jeanne Dielman, 23 Quai du Commerce, 1080 Bruxelles, was released in 1975.
-Often considered one of the greatest examples of feminist filmmaking, the film makes a hypnotic, real-time study of a middle-aged widow's stifling routine of domestic chores and prostitution.
+Akerman's most critically-acclaimed film, Jeanne Dielman, 23 Quai du Commerce, 1080 Bruxelles, was released in 1975, and presents a largely real-time study of a middle-aged widow's routine of domestic chores and prostitution.
 Upon the film's release, Le Monde called Jeanne Dielman the "first masterpiece of the feminine in the history of the cinema".
-Scholar Ivone Margulies says the picture is a filmic paradigm for uniting feminism and anti-illusionism.
+Scholar Ivonne Margulies says the picture is a filmic paradigm for uniting feminism and anti-illusionism.
 The film was named the 19th greatest film of the 20th century by J. Hoberman of the Village Voice.
-In December 2022, Jeanne Dielman was awarded first place by Sight & Sound magazine's "Top 100 Greatest Films of All Time" list, as voted for by critics, becoming the fourth film to do so after Bicycle Thieves, Citizen Kane, and Vertigo.
+In December 2022, Jeanne Dielman was awarded first place by Sight & Sound magazine's "Top 100 Greatest Films of All Time" list, as voted by critics, becoming the fourth film to do so after Bicycle Thieves, Citizen Kane, and Vertigo.
 Jeanne Dielman, 23 Quai du Commerce, 1080 Bruxelles thus became the first film directed by a woman to top the list and, together with Beau Travail, one of the first two such films to appear in the top 10.